olinjs/olinjs/lessons/05-client-jquery-ajax/INCLASS.md

 Pick the ones which are interesting and challenging to you, and feel free to work with the people around you. **If you feel done or comfortable with these, move on to the [homework](https://github.com/olinjs/olinjs/blob/master/lessons/05-client-jquery-ajax/HOMEWORK.md), since it's fairly lengthy.**

+##Folder Structure
+Last class we discussed folder structure, so as a refresher, draw out the folder structure for a typical app on the board in small groups, indicating what belongs in each folder.

 ##jQuery and AJAX
 - Practice jQuery exercises.
 Fork before editing!
 	- Selectors and CSS: http://codepen.io/ndhanushkodi/pen/EPmgLQ